Kharg Island

-Kharg or Khark Island (جزیره خارک) is a continental island of Iran in the Persian Gulf.
-The island is 25 km off the coast of Iran and 483 km northwest of the Strait of Hormuz.
-Its total area is 20 km2.
-Administered by the adjacent coastal Bushehr Province, Khark Island provides a sea port for the export of oil and extends Iranian territorial sea claims into the Persian Gulf oil fields.
-Located on Khark Island is Khark, the only city in the Khark District.
+Kharg Island (جزیره خارگ, /fa/), also spelled Khark Island and often referred to as the "Forbidden Island", is a continental island of Iran in the Persian Gulf.
+The island is 25 km off the coast of Iran and 660 km northwest of the Strait of Hormuz.
+Administered by the adjacent coastal Bushehr Province, Kharg Island provides a sea port for the export of up to 90% of Iran's oil products, as well as supplying storage for up to 30 e6oilbbl of oil.